GiggioG/tank-tactics-old/README.md

+## THIS IS THE OLD VERSION.
+THE NEW (REWRITTEN FROM SCRATCH) VERSION IS [HERE](https://github.com/GiggioG/tank-tactics).

-# tank-tactics
+# tank-tactics-old
 Tank Tactics is an implementation of the game "Tank Turn Tactics" from [this GDC talk](https://youtu.be/t9WMNuyjm4w).
 I made it as close as possible to the game described in the talk, so I recommend watching it and learning the rules that way.
 For the people who don't want to do that, I have this guide for them.

-# THIS APP IS PROBABLY INSECURE.
+## THIS APP IS PROBABLY INSECURE.
 IF YOU GET HACKED I HAVE NO RESPONSABILITY ABOUT YOUR DATA/PC/WHATEVER.
 USE AT YOUR OWN RISC.
 I ADVISE YOU TO PLAY ONLY WITH PEOPLE YOU TRUST AND MAKE SURE ONLY THEY CAN ACCESS THE APP.

 | README Links          |      Description          |
 | :-------------------- | :-----------------------: |